sschoener/sschoener.github.io/_posts/2025-02-10-micro-benchmarks.md

   <img src="/img/2025-02-10-micro-benchmarks/image-2.png" alt="Profile Analyzer Timings with all median timings very close together" />
 </p>

 We could have likely achieved a similar effect using `Hint.Assume(x < 128)` in Burst, see [Assume docs](https://docs.unity3d.com/Packages/com.unity.burst@1.8/api/Unity.Burst.CompilerServices.Hint.Assume.html).
 For this single benchmark, this turns out to be incredibly important.
 In practice, this is likely going to be completely irrelevant.
 This is of course only one of the many, many problems a microbenchmark could have.
+Maybe this one has even more!

+Even with this fixed, I would still suggest being incredibly careful about interpreting the results above, unless you really know what you are doing.
+My point is not that one of these variants is better or not (I do have opinions!) but that this approach went off into the wrong direction.

 The lesson?
-Don't use microbrenchmarks to make your point unless you are also prepared to micro-profile.
+Don't use micro-benchmarking to make your point unless you are also prepared to micro-profile.

 {% include clickable-image.html %}